cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 </details>

 <details>
-<summary>Script Monitor New Scripts Alert</summary>
+<summary>Page Shield New Resources Alert</summary>
 <div>

 **Who is it for?**

-Page Shield customers who want to receive a notification when new JavaScript dependencies appear in their domain.
+Page Shield customers who want to receive a notification when new resources appear in their domain.

 **Other options / filters**